thaewrapt/ebuilds/README.md

 # ebuilds
-Catalogue of the custom ebuilds for Gentoo (WIP).
+Catalogue of the custom ebuilds for Gentoo.